A/B Test

 Navigation

-Navigation is at the heart of your store.
+Navigation is at the heart of your shop.
 As the name suggests, it is used by users to navigate through your website and find their way around.
 With A/B tests, you can ensure that your navigation is sensibly structured and intuitive to use.
 This lays the foundation for a positive user experience.